 On being a solo woman abroad:

 “I really love and I really hate that by yourself, you get approached more...
 And as a woman, sometimes you’re wary.
 It’s too much attention on you.
-Sometimes when I travel, I pretend I’m married.
+The place that I found the hardest was Istanbul, especially in the touristy areas.
+Outside the touristy areas was fine, but in the main areas, like at the museums and mosques, it was difficult — well, not difficult, but tiresome.
+When I travel to Arabic countries, I pretend I’m married.
 I always travel with a ring and pretend that my husband is waiting for me somewhere.”

 On fearing the unknown:

 “If something is going to happen, it will happen.
 It doesn’t matter where you are.
 It can happen to you at home, it can happen to you in your city, it can happen in another place.
 It’s more likely that something will happen to you at home than when you’re abroad, because when you’re abroad, you’re always more aware of what’s happening around you.
 You’re paying attention to what you’re seeing and everything is new to you, so you are more likely to be looking out for yourself.
 When you’re at home, you’re more in your own world.”